Home of the ALCOMO system

 Dependencies

-ALCOMO uses Pellet v2.2.2 as underlying reasoner (black-box debugging approach) and the OWL API v3.1.0.
-The ALCOMO system supports as input format (a) the well known ontology formats that are supported by the OWL API and (b) the format of the Alignment API for loading and storing alignments, which has been used for OAEI over several years.
+ALCOMO uses Pellet v2.3.0 or Hermit v1.3.6 as underlying reasoner, and the OWL API v3.2.2.
+The ALCOMO system supports as input format (a) the ontology formats that are supported by the OWL API and (b) the format of the Alignment API for loading and storing alignments.

 License